 Me: "Do you need to go potty?"

 We'll get there.

-Major props to Kevin for being the "potty coach" who ran the show on party day while MC and I went out for high tea.
+Major props to Kevin for being the "potty coach" who ran the show on party day while Bean and I went out for high tea.